SCROLL DOWN FOR MORE VIDEOS

 Creating the “Goat Tree” was a creative problem solving process to find the best techniques for an outdoor wood sculpture

-The Argan tree - a plant in regions of southwestern Morocco is the inspiration for the sculpture.
-The farmers use the goats (to climb the trees) to eat the nuts in the production of Argan oil.
+The Argan tree, a plant found in southwestern Morocco, inspired the sculpture.
+Farmers use goats to climb the trees and harvest the nuts for producing Argan oil.

 XplOrdinary Gardens